ktp-forked-repos/quickdot/README.md

 # see-constants-in
-Lisp program to explore and find quickly all the constants available in a package and its current values.
+Small Lisp program to explore and find quickly all the constants available in a package and its current values.

 ### Use:
 load the file "see-constants-in" or paste its contents in a common lisp repl and write: